 Why solo travel?

-Truthfully, after my first solo trip, I’ve never looked back; I love the freedom it offers.
+Truthfully, after my first solo trip, I’ve never looked back.
+I love the freedom it offers.
 Solo female travel can definitely be challenging (read my rant in “Yes, I’m single.
-No, I won’t marry you”), but I also find it to be liberating, empowering and transformative.
+No, I won’t marry you”), but I also find it to be self-empowering, healing and transformative.